-Video: How to Cure Pain on Top of Foot
+Video: How to Treat Top of Foot Pain

-Dorsal compression syndrome occurs when the foot flattens out too much.
+This is a common cause of top of foot pain and occurs when the foot flattens out too much.
 The foot is an arch.
 When an arch collapses, the arch gets longer on the bottom and shorter on the top.
-So as the foot flattens, the arch gets shorter on top of the foot leading to pressure between the bones.
-This increased pressure is what causes the top of your foot to hurt.
+So, as the foot flattens, the arch gets shorter on the top of the foot which causes pressure between the bones and pain on the top of your foot.

 Stress Fractures on Top of the Foot